 Occupational therapy (OT) is an evidence-based holistic scientific health profession that works with individuals of all ages and levels of ability to help them do the things they want and need to do in life.
 In fact, many people are completely unaware that OT exists until they or a family member becomes sick or injured!
 However, individuals do not need to be disabled before taking advantage of what OT has to offer.
 Many people choose to work with an OT to enhance their wellness and overall quality of life.
 OT's practice in many diverse settings that may include hospitals, rehabilitation facilities, skilled nursing facilities, schools, community centers, and pediatric outpatient clinics.
-They can work independently or with other professionals including doctors, teachers, psychologists, counselors and case managers, physical therapists, and speech and language pathologists.
+They can work independently or with other professionals including doctors, psychiatrists, teachers, psychologists, counselors and case managers, physical therapists, and speech and language pathologists.

-OTs help individuals improve or adapt their function in areas such as self care, home management, education and school, play, leisure, and work.
+OTs help individuals improve or adapt their function in areas such as self care, home management, school, play, leisure, and work.
 It is NOT necessarily about helping individuals find a job!
 Although OT's sometimes do this with clients, it is not what the profession focuses upon.

 For a more in-depth description of occupational therapy and how OTs enhance the lives of children, adults, and the elderly, visit the American Occupational Therapy Association's consumer page to find out about how OTs can help individuals in wide range of situations.

-Sensory integration/sensory processing is the body's ability to take in, organize, and process all the various sensations from the environment so that the individual can respond to the world in a meaningful way.
+Sensory integration is the body's ability to take in, organize, and process all the various sensations from the environment so that the individual can respond to the world in a meaningful way.
 This involves seven senses, including the five traditional senses of sight, sound, taste, smell, and touch, along with two others, proprioceptive (positioning and movement of our joints and muscles) and vestibular (sense of gravity, head movement, and balance).